 In college I interned at Marvel, DC, and Late Night with Conan O’Brien.
 After graduation I joined the staff of Wizard magazine.
-In 2007, I began publishing Dose, a black-and-white humor anthology, followed shortly thereafter by the historical epic Hannibal Goes to Rome.
+In 2007, I began publishing Dose, a black-and-white humor anthology, followed shortly thereafter by the historical epic Hannibal Goes to Rome (drawn by the inimitable Mauro Vargas).
 Hannibal was picked up by Image Comics’ Shadowline Studios following its strong run in DC’s Zuda competition.
-That same year witnessed the superhero conspiracy Invisible, Inc. (now called Indelible, Inc.), and Heist, the story of the world’s greatest supervillain (co-created with Josh Elder).
+That same year some artist friends and I put out the superhero conspiracy Invisible, Inc. (now called Indelible, Inc.), and Heist, the story of the world’s greatest supervillain (co-created with Josh Elder).

 In 2009, I launched Citizen X, a western set in a world where Carthage defeated Rome, and cobbled together the Grassroots anthology (co-edited with Chris Lawson).
 In 2010 I began illustrating my anti-romantic comedy She’s Famous Now, and the dark comedy Reaping Profit.
 I also launched my freelance writing career in earnest as a regular contributor to AOL’s Asylum.
 Since then I have written and illustrated for Maxim, National Lampoon, Moviefone, The Gutters, MTV, COED, and Cracked, where I write the featured column, “The Gentleman Bastard.”